platinum78/ds_hw02/README.md

 This algorithm differs its number of iterations significantly case-by-case.
 Therefore, it's not easy to find the general Theta(g(n)) of the algorithm.
-Considering o(g(n)), since both the I/O operation and path finding sweeps n x m cells at maximum, at least o(g(mn)) could be considered true.
+However, assuming the worst case, which is the case that there is no wall and the start and exit points are diagonally opposite, we can find the asymptotic expression.
+Since the algorithm would seek for all points in the maze map, time complexity will be **O(mn)** when the size of map is m x n.

 In case of warpable paths, it is likely that the number of operations in path finding would significantly decrease.
+Nevertheless, when there is only one or no warping zone, the amount of path-finding calculation will be equal to that of worst case in warpless paths.
+However, these exceptions are not handled, for the following reasons.

+* Algorithm is not heavy enough to make the user feel uncomfortable.
+* Not only the number of warping zone but also the relative location to the walls is important.
+This might require *semantic* analysis on morphology of maze map.

 <br>